jamesperet/j1x-blog/_posts/2015-09-10-digital-ocean-server-setup.md

 ---
 layout: post
 title:  "Digital Ocean Server Setup"
+date:   2015-09-10 20:34:46
+last_modified_at:  2015-12-04 19:05:00
+excerpt: "How to setup and configure a Ubuntu Linux droplet with Digital Ocean."
+categories: Guides
+tags:  Linux
+image:
+  feature: archey-j1x-server.jpg
+  topPosition: 0px
+bgContrast: dark
+bgGradientOpacity: darker
+syntaxHighlighter: yes
+published: true
 ---

+The easiest way to create a webserver where you have root access is with a Digital Ocean Droplet.
+But configuring everthing everytime you create a new server is a dawnting task.
+This tutorial will condensate all the initial configurations of a basic server.

 ## Droplet Setup

 This server is going to have a bit of load so I will use the *$10* droplet with **1GB Ram** and **30GB SSD Disk**.
 Use the **Ubuntu 14.04 x64** image.
 I choose *Ubuntu* because there is a lot of documentation for it, but probably *Debian* or *CentOS* would be a better choise as a linux distro for a web server.

+After creating the droplet, get the ip and password sent to your email and login as root user:

+    ssh root@192.168.0.1

 ## Create a new super user